reframejs/reframe/readme.md

   Do-one-thing-do-it-well libraries
   often survive a long time resulting into hardened and rock-solid tools.
 - **Robust framework** -
-  Being based on robust libraries is not only a robust foundation but also a flexible and future-proof one: do-one-thing-do-it-well libraries can more easily adapt to the tools of tomorrow.
+  Being based on robust libraries is not only a robust foundation but also a future-proof one: do-one-thing-do-it-well libraries can more easily adapt to the tools of tomorrow.
 - **Framework collaboration** -
   We hope our fellow framework authors to follow the Zero-LOC philosophy and we envision a future where frameworks share many libraries for a more vibrant and robust JavaScript ecosystem.

-Reframe's vision is to develop a Zero-LOC framework that is as feature-rich as Ruby on Rails.
+Reframe's mid-term goal is to develop a Zero-LOC framework that is as feature-rich as Ruby on Rails.
+Reframe's long-term vision is to develop all kinds of uses case following the Zero-LOC approach, such as auto-deploy or mobile.